 Ginger is strong and spicy and can deal quite a punch!

 All of the spices discussed are tried and tested favorites to add to our coffee.
 However, they also can be blended together in a variety of ways to create deliciously unique results.

-Combinations such as nutmeg, clove, and cinnamon, are classic at Christmas time.
+Combinations such as nutmeg, clove, and cinnamon, are a classic when making Christmas coffee drinks.
 The aroma is reminiscent of mince pies and carol singing.

 A sprinkling of orange zest really boosts these flavors.

 Cinnamon and vanilla give our cup of coffee a flavor of a freshly baked cookie – sweet and warm from the oven.